-Emily Carr: A Room of Her Own exhibition at the Vancouver Art Gallery continues to captivate patrons and international visitors alike.
-The exhibition offers a fascinating insight into the intersection between the celebrated Canadian artist Emily Carr and the Vancouver Art Gallery
+At the midpoint of its yearlong run, the Emily Carr: A Room of Her Own exhibition at the Vancouver Art Gallery continues to captivate patrons and international visitors alike.
+The exhibition offers a fascinating insight into the intersection between the celebrated Canadian artist Emily Carr and the Vancouver Art Gallery.

 Through a carefully curated selection of Carr’s paintings, visitors have the opportunity to explore key biographical moments in the artist’s life alongside significant exhibitions, acquisitions, and conservation efforts organized at the Gallery.
 The exhibition presents an unparalleled collection of Carr’s art drawn from the Gallery’s extensive collection of 252 works, standing as the most important collection of Carr’s art worldwide.

-Visitors to the exhibition can expect to view a full spectrum of Carr’s artistic production, including her watercolours, canvases, oil on paper works, charcoal drawings, ceramics, and textiles
+Visitors to the exhibition can expect to view a full spectrum of Carr’s artistic production, including her watercolours, canvases, oil on paper works, charcoal drawings, ceramics, and textiles.

 The exhibition is especially rich in works on paper from the 1930s, featuring a rotating selection of approximately 25 charcoal and oil on paper pieces.